ibm-cloud-docs/vpc/dnlb-create.md

 # Creating a distributed network load balancer
 {: #dnlb-ui-creating-distributed-network-load-balancer}

-You can create a {{site.data.keyword.cloud}} Distributed Network Load Balancer (DNLB) for VPC using the API.
+You can create an {{site.data.keyword.cloud}} Distributed Network Load Balancer (DNLB) for VPC using the API.
 To order and start using a DNLB, you need two main items:

    * An [IBMid](https://www.ibm.com/account/us-en/signup/register.html){:external} account
    * A VPC in which to deploy the network load balancer